tus/tus.io/src/content/blog/2025-03-25-tus-node-server-v2.0.0.md

 app.listen(3000)
 ```

-Or run the server standalone:
+You can also run the server standalone:

 ```js
 import { Server } from '@tus/server'